givery-technology/sample-test/README.md

 - MySQL database
 - GitHub account(To fork this repository.)

-At first, fork this repository to your GitHub account.
+Fork this repository to your GitHub account at first.
-And then, develop the application with some web application framework you like.
+And then, develop an application by yourself.

 Database structure and sample data are written in [sql/create.sql].
 Build your own mysql server and run this script.

-If you want, you can use our [test env builder](https://github.com/code-check/env-builder)
+If you want to build it automatically, you can use our [test env builder](https://github.com/code-check/env-builder)

-With env-builder, you can set up the environment with following commands.
+You can set up an environment with following commands.

 ``` bash
 git clone git@github.com:code-check/env-builder.git test-env